 We passed Grauman's Chinese Theater on the way out.
 See Freddy and Darth Vader?

-And even though lil' sis bought it as a joke, I totally got the Star Trek T-shirt from Kellogg's Rice Krispies.
+And even though lil' sis bought it as a joke, I totally ordered the Star Trek T-shirt from Kellogg's Rice Krispies.

 Other things to do can be found in Explore SoCal.